-Lighting Global uses three test methods, all of which are described in IEC TS 62257-9-5:
+Lighting Global currently uses three test methods, all of which are described in IEC TS 62257-9-5 and the draft Lighting Global Solar Home System (SHS) Test Methods:

-• The Quality Test Method (QTM) is the flagship method for Lighting Global.
-The results are used to verify if products meet the Lighting Global Minimum Quality Standards, to verify manufacturers' claims, and to provide input information for the Standardized Specification Sheets that are published through the Lighting Global website.
-Having a product that meets the Minimum Quality Standards is a pre-condition for manufacturers that wish to achieve Associate Status with the Lighting Africa, Lighting Asia, and Lighting MENA programs.

-- 18 product units are randomly selected from a warehouse at the product's assembly location or in the commercial market. - A sample size of 6 is used for most tests; Lighting Global aims to provide results from these tests in approximately 4 months from the time that samples arrive at the test laboratory. - The Initial Screening Method (ISM) is an abbreviated version of the QTM that is designed to provide a lower cost and faster turnaround than QTM testing.
+- The Quality Test Method (QTM) is the flagship method for Lighting Global.
+The results are used to verify if products meet the Lighting Global Quality Standards, to verify manufacturers' claims, and to provide input information for the Standardized Specification Sheets that are published through the Lighting Global website.
+Having a quality-verified product is a pre-condition for manufacturers that wish to achieve Associate Status with the Lighting Africa, Lighting Asia and Lighting Pacific programs. - 18 product units are randomly selected from a warehouse at the product's assembly location or in the commercial market.
+(For SHS kit products, 16 product units are selected). - A sample size of 6 is used for most tests; Lighting Global aims to provide results from these tests in approximately 4 months from the time that samples arrive at the test laboratory.
+(For SHS products, a sample size of 4 is used). - The Initial Screening Method (ISM) is an abbreviated version of the QTM that is designed to provide a lower cost and faster turnaround than QTM testing.
 The ISM provides rapid feedback about emerging products for manufacturers, distributors, government agents, and NGOs and offers a low-cost assessment of a new product's likelihood of passing the full QTM.
 This screening can also assist companies with ongoing product research and development.
-The ISM is not designed as an end in itself. - 3 product units are selected by companies themselves and are provided for screening. - A sample size of 1 is used for each test; Lighting Global aims to provide results from these tests in approximately 6 weeks from the time that the samples arrive at the test laboratory. - The Market Check Method (MCM) uses test methods that are very similar to the ISM, but samples are obtained from the retail market and the sample size for each test can range from 1 to 6, depending on the objective of the test.
-This test is used to confirm whether products that have met the Lighting Global Minimum Quality Standards according to QTM testing continue to provide the same level of performance over the two year validity of the test results.
+The ISM is not designed as an end in itself. - 3 or 4 product units are selected by companies themselves and are provided for screening. - A sample size of 1 is used for each test; Lighting Global aims to provide results from these tests in approximately 6 weeks from the time that the samples arrive at the test laboratory. - The Market Check Method (MCM) uses test methods that are very similar to the ISM, but samples are obtained from the retail market and the sample size for each test can range from 1 to 6 depending on the objective of the test.
+This test is used to confirm whether quality-verified products (i.e. products that have met the Lighting Global Quality Standards according to QTM testing) continue to provide the same level of performance over the two-year validity of the test results.